Top 10 Consumer Drones

 Not pocket-money priced

-DJI’s Mavic is what every UAV fan had been yearning for: a lightweight, portable drone that folds into a package the size of a milk carton, flies for 27 minutes for up to 4 miles away, avoids obstacles, shoots lush 4K footage from a stabilised, auto-focus camera no larger than a thimble, and then lands automatically in the exact same spot it took off from.
+DJI’s Mavic is what every UAV fan had been yearning for: a lightweight, portable drone that folds into a package the size of a milk carton, flies for 27 minutes for up to 4 miles away, avoids obstacles, shoots lush 4K footage from a stabilized, auto-focus camera no larger than a thimble, and then lands automatically in the exact same spot it took off from.

 The Mavic is much smaller and quieter than its Phantom 4 stablemate and yet its video quality is about the same – ie: near broadcast quality.

 What’s more, you can fly it via Wi-Fi using just a smartphone (iOS and Android) or, for massive distance and even better control, DJI’s pocket-sized controller with an integrated smartphone holder.

 Gesture control, meanwhile, allows you to take selfies and make the Mavic follow you simply by waving your arms in the air.
 It’s the Swiss army knife of consumer droning.